AriyaRasekh/TweetSaver/README.md

 It parses through twitter's HTML code using the Html-request library.
 It saves the twitters id, date, and content of the tweet and the date which file created/updated.
-It will overwrite the previous file if a file with the twitters id already exists and updates the date on top of the file.
+It will overwrite the previous file if a file with the twitters id already exists and updates the date on top of the file. necessary libraries should be installed to run to code including  requests/ requests_html / datetime / pprint

-libraries used in the code are: import requests from requests_html import HTML, HTMLSession import json import datetime from pprint import pprint necessary libraries should be installed to run to code.